Marina Bay Sands | Singapore

-The Marina Bay Sands is a world-class resort on Singapore’s waterfront designed by internationally-renowned architect, Moshe Safdie.
+The Marina Bay Sands is a world-class resort on Singapore’s waterfront designed by internationally renowned architect, Moshe Safdie.
 It is immediately recognizable from its triple towers, which are connected by the Sands SkyPark™.
 A unique feature of the sky park is that it extends 65 meters beyond the north tower and is suspended 57 stories in the air.
 The sky park includes a public observatory, gardens, restaurants, and a 151m infinity swimming pool.

-Using the information provided by CPP, Arup designed and incorporated an effective supplemental damper system.
+By developing scaled models of the Marina Bay Sands property CPP tested and assessed both normal and extreme wind conditions and their effects on the sky park.
+Using the information provided by CPP, an effective supplemental damper system was designed and implemented.
 Hidden in the architect’s design, this damper system reduced the motion of the sky park.
 CPP also recommended ways to reduce wind effects for the sky park.
-Marina Bay Sands is now a key part of the Singapore waterfront, a top Asian resort, and a signature project for Safdie Architects, Arup, and CPP.
+Marina Bay Sands is now a key part of the Singapore waterfront, a top Asian resort.

 Structural Engineer: